 In Asia, the Hang Seng Index also snapped a 5-day losing streak ahead of China’s manufacturing PMI later this week.
 Futures point to a higher open across Asian equity markets.
-The ASX 200 futures were up 0.37%, the Hang Seng Index futures rose 0.25%, and the Nikkei 225 advanced 0.61%.
+The SGX is up 0.26%, the Hang Seng Index futures rose 0.25%, and the Nikkei 225 advanced 0.61%.

 - 10 out of 11 sectors in the S&P 500 finished higher, with growth sectors, including consumer discretionary, technology, and communication services, leading gains, up 2.06%, 2.04%, and 1.12%, respectively.
 Healthcare was the only sector that ended in the red, down 0.2%.

 - Unity’s shares surged 12% on an announcement that the gaming platform launched a dedicated AI marketplace, allowing “developers to generate assets for use in their projects” for “generative AI solutions.”
 The company’s shares rose more than 70% from the low in May as it has been talking about its AI developments.

 - Wise, a UK-based fintech company’s shares soared 16% amid strong earnings reports due to benefiting from high-interest rates.
 The company’s profit before tax tripled to £146.5 million, and overall income rose 73% annually to £964.2 million.